-Commentators often contrast today’s treatment of the opioid crisis as a public health epidemic with the punitive approach once taken toward crack cocaine addiction.
-But perhaps an equally stark example of how Americans have criminalized certain socially “disreputable” diseases is the justice system’s approach to the HIV-AIDS epidemic that swept through US gay communities in the 1980s.
+Commentators often contrast today’s treatment of opioids as a public health epidemic with the punitive approach once taken toward crack cocaine addiction.
+Perhaps an equally stark example of how Americans continue to criminalize certain socially “disreputable” diseases is the justice system’s approach to the HIV-AIDS epidemic that swept through US gay communities in the 1980s.

 The harmful after-effects of that approach linger today.
 Some 28 states have criminal statutes that require people living with HIV to disclose their HIV status to sexual partners before having sex.
 Trevor Hoppe, an assistant professor of sociology at the State University of New York-Albany, closely examines those statutes and the struggle to rescind them in his recent book, “Punishing Disease: HIV and the Criminalization of Sickness.”

 In a discussion with TCR, Hoppe explores the origins of the HIV-specific criminal laws in the US, how local health officials became the chief enforcers of them, and why the approach to the AIDS epidemic offers a cautionary lesson for contemporary public health officials and legislators.

 (The conversation has been slightly abridged and edited.)

 The Crime Report: You write that HIV exposure-and-disclosure statutes in the states were largely driven by local police departments and prosecutors.

 Trevor Hoppe: Legal scholars have been saying for over a decade that these laws were a result of the Ryan White Care Act or the President’s Commission on the HIV Epidemic released under President Reagan.
 Both of those documents did end up advancing criminal statutes targeting HIV, but as I show in the book many of these laws or bills were introduced well before those documents came into existence.